hannah-schurman/dsc-phase2-project/README.md

 # Conclusion
 Our final linear regression model concluded an accuracy of %80.1 based on the R^2 score.
+This final regression model maximized model score and minimized mean squared error based on our features

-This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict house prices based on these features with an %80.1 accuracy
+This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict a houses price based on these features with an %80.1 accuracy

 # Further Questions